Eadgyth/Programming-Editor/docs/index.md

 The github repository for the program also contains, well ... "releases".
 Anyway, these include an executable jar file of the program which can be run by double clicking.
 The jar file is named after the user name of the repo because that's for me a name for the program.
 Eadgyth is an Old English version of the name Edit.
+I did the naming of the repo wrong, I think.

 See also <a href="https://github.com/Eadgyth/Programming-Editor/blob/master/README.md">
 README</a> for requirements.